-Establish, maintain, and improve a customer-driven workforce system to increase skills, employment, job retention, and earnings resulting in a quality workforce, enhanced productivity and profitability of workforce area businesses.
+Establish, maintain, and improve a customer-driven workforce system to increase skills, employment, job retention, and earnings resulting in a quality workforce, enhanced productivity, and profitable businesses in our region.

 WE ARE ESSENTIAL TO THE COMMUNITIES WE SERVE.

 We are a customer-driven workforce development system that delivers accessible, high-quality training and placement services for both workers and businesses.
 We promote common planning and shared resources while continuously striving to improve service.
 We invest and participate in strategic initiatives to strengthen our economy and ensure that all residents in our region have the opportunity to achieve success.